Guide to Utilization Management

 Freestanding Imaging Centers

-• Less exposure to hospital-based pathogens.b
+• Decreased risk: Less exposure to hospital-based pathogens.32

-While hospital outpatient imaging provides integrated care and access to emergency services, it requireshigh overhead costs relative to freestanding centers.
+While hospital outpatient imaging provides integrated care and access to emergency services, it requires high overhead costs relative to freestanding centers.

 Office-based Infusion Centers